normansolutions/normansolutions.github.io/content/Power Automate to populate a blood pressure spreadsheet - using an email subject field.md

 data-src="/img/postimg/PAEMail5.png" />
 {{< /rawhtml >}}

-8. Next I create a switch statement to decide whether the ARM variable should be set to "left arm" or "right arm" - based on whether a letter "**L**" was used in the email Subject Title field.
+8. Next I create a switch statement to decide whether the ARM variable should be set to "left arm" or "right arm" - based on whether the letter "**L**" was used in the email Subject Title field.

 {{< rawhtml >}}
 <img